 During the last administration, the National Labor Relations Board’s leadership made dozens of hasty and ill-conceived changes to well-established labor law.
 The Board issued rules and decisions that overturned 4,559 years of precedent and upended labor relations.
 These efforts by the Board represented an all-out effort to increase the number of dues-paying union members without regard to the negative impact the Board’s actions would have on employees, employers, and the economy.

 Five actions were particularly destructive for employees, employers, and the economy:

 CDW fought against these attacks on workers and businesses through litigation, legislation, and the regulatory process.
 With new leadership at the Board, CDW will continue its work to advance policies that protect the rights of employees, foster the American Dream, and strengthen the economy.

 On December 12, 2017, the NLRB issued a Request for Information (RFI) on the “ambush” election rule that the Board issued under prior leadership.
-The RFI seeks public input on the impact the rule had on employees’ and employers’ rights and whether the rule should be modified or eliminated entirely.
-CDW is submitting comments on the RFI.Read More
+On April 18, 2018, CDW filed comments on the RFI, urging the NLRB to restore reason to the representation election process and protect the rights of employers and employees alike.Read More

 At the end of 2017, the NLRB’s General Counsel Peter Robb took steps to undo actions undertaken by his predecessor, Richard Griffin, to drastically change the interpretation of independent contractor status in the workplace.Read More